-I first heard of the Gaskins - Steven and Ina May through the painter Jo Shane in 1991.
+I first heard of the Gaskins - Stephen and Ina May through the artist Jo Shane in 1991.
 I was visiting Jo and her family at East Hampton, NY.
 Jo was a mom, so was her friend Marina who had a newborn.
 Everyone there was into yoga and organic food.
 One book, Spiritual Midwifery, was referred to back and forth in conversations.
 I was a vegetarian, age 26, into holistic and counterculture but having babies was a remote idea for me - kind of a dream act for "someday".
 Luckily, Marina's brother Jeremy invited me down to NYC for a daytrip he wanted to film their friend, midwife and author Robin Lim at Midwifery Today's bi-annual conference.
 This event was a crystalizing moment in my lifetime because my worldview of childbirth was formed in one day.
 Even the simple token I kept from that event, a pin that reads: "Women of Earth Take Back your Birth!" is a powerful message for right now.
 I don't see any slogans like that slipping into the media machine which covers mommy/baby trends but says nothing about the birth process or true predicaments for pregnant and childbearing women.
 If I hadn't gone to the MT conference that summer I might never have learned anything real about having babies or birth itself.

 My first birth was planned as a homebirth.
 I was hoping for a waterbirth too however, in the 36th week of pregnancy I learned my baby was "transverse" - lateral - not vertical, not ready to come down.
 Coincidentally, I was again attending Midwifery Today's summer conference.
 Michel Odent, author of Birth Reborn, the "inventor" of waterbirth (he was the person who introduced birthing tubs to hospitals in France in the early 70's) told me I would probably need a caesarian.
 Robin Lim was there and so was my good friend Dr. Eden Fromberg, a DO/OB-GYN who had worked with Robin in Bali.
 Robin was very anxious, "Call Ina May!" she said.
 We were standing outside the Open Center with a minute to spare before Michel's seminar.
 Eden whipped out her mobile phone and we got through to the oracle of Tennessee.
 Although Ina May did not think I should travel to the Farm at that time she was willing to help me with a VBAC in 2003.
 Two weeks before my due date in August I travelled with my toddler son and husband to Summertown.
 We stayed in the Gaskins' home, I nested there too!
 Ina May Gaskin and Pamela Hunt were the midwives for the birth of my second beautiful son Dune.